Blake Coleman: Tampa Bay Lightning

 Upon joining the Lightning, Coleman made his debut on February 20 on the third line alongside Mitchell Stephens and Yanni Gourde.
 Coleman missed one game with his new team to witness the birth of his daughter before returning for practice on February 28.
 He ended up playing nine games with his new team, registering one assist, before the NHL paused play due to the COVID-19 pandemic.
 During the nine games, he played with Barclay Goodrow on the penalty kill, registered 25 hits, and registering two shots per game and 18 total.
 Coleman remained in Tampa for five to six weeks after the pause before relocating to Dallas.

 Once the NHL resumed play, Coleman returned to Tampa and participated in their training camp ahead of the 2020 Stanley Cup playoffs.
 During their round-robin opener against the Washington Capitals, Coleman was paired with Goodrow and Gourde on the third line.
 They three had not played together during the regular season but were paired together because Jon Cooper felt they played in similar styles.
 As Coleman remained with Goodrow and Gourde for their First Round matchup against the Columbus Blue Jackets, they were compared to the Lightnings Triplets Line that drove the offence for the team during the 2015 Stanley Cup playoffs.
 The trio combined for five points in Game 4 and Coleman later scored his first goal as a member of the Lightning in Game 5.
 Following their series win, the trio were praised for their forechecking skills and ability to "chip in with big goals."
 When the Lightning met the Boston Bruins in the Second Round, Coleman remained with Goodrow and Gourde.
 In Game 2, Coleman helped even the series at 1–1 by scoring two goals to lift the Lightning to a 4–3 overtime win.
 This was his first career multi-goal game in the playoffs and his first career multi-point game in the postseason.
 As the Lightning defeated the Bruins, Coleman averaging 15:15 of 5-on-5 time on ice per game and averaged 1:59 per game of shorthanded time.
 Following their win, Coleman was considered an underrated top performer who was instrumental in helping the team advance to the Eastern Conference Final.
 Various hockey pundits at the NHL Network suggested that the Lightning would win the Cup in part because of Coleman's grit and tenacity.
-After defeating the New York Islanders in size games, Coleman and the Lightning faced off against the Dallas Stars in the 2020 Stanley Cup Finals.
+After defeating the New York Islanders in size games, Coleman and the Lightning faced off against the Dallas Stars in the 2020 Stanley Cup Final.
 During the Finals, Coleman's third line held Dallas to one power play goal on 19 chances.
 Coleman scored the Lightning's second goal of Game 6 to lift the team to their second Stanley Cup in franchise history.
 He subsequently became the first born-and-raised player from Texas to win a Stanley Cup.